 NOTE In the spring preceding fourth year, students must select projects in consultation with potential supervisors.
 Registration is subject to availability of a supervisor.
 Work on the project during summer is advantageous if field studies are required.
-See also the statement on BIOL 501/3.0-BIOL 536/3.0 in the BIOL Department Information, preliminary information section.

 Prerequisite: Admission to the final year of a BSCH program in Biology, and permission of the project supervisor and course coordinator.